mjtamlyn/django-adapters/docs/source/components.rst

 arguments and returns a new class similar to how ``formset_factory()`` currently works.

+In essence there should be a API that creates the underlying data structure that in turn can be used by different "helper"-APIs like a ``DeclarativeMetaClassSerializerConstructor`` or a ``FactoryFunctionSerializerConstructor``.
+The underlying data structure itself should also have an API to easily create slightly modified (i.e., add this field, remove that field, add this validator) clones of itself.

 Existing Data
 =============

 All data that is provided by the system in one way or another and was not input by the user is called "existing data".
-This includes but is not limited to field defaults and initial data.
+This includes but is not limited to field defaults, initial data and model instances.
 This step describes the process of collecting the existing data from all sources.
 The goal is to have an API that makes it possible to easily add more sources of existing data and to customize it on a per-request basis, e.g. "fetch the existing data from source A if user is admin, otherwise fetch it from source B".

 How it is currently done
 ------------------------